sagarchoudhary96/30-Days-Of-Code/CONTRIBUTING.md

  *  Make a fork of this repository.
  *  Clone your forked repository to your local.
  *  Create a new Branch from master branch.
+ *  If you are creating a new solution, please follow the pattern "Solution.<languageExtension>"
  *  Make changes/addition to it and commit to your new branch.
  * Make sure to add proper commit message describing what all question solutions you added/fixed. for e.g
    * if new solution added for day 1 in python language: